 Reading in Spanish with iPad and iPhone Apps

-1. Lee Paso a Paso – Learn to Read Spanish Step by Step by BQWare
+Lee Paso a Paso – Learn to Read Spanish Step by Step and Leo Paso a Paso 2 by BQWare are great apps for beginning readers.
+There is also a Leo Paso a Paso 3.

-This app focuses on syllable sounds and combining them to make words.
+The apps focuses on syllable sounds and combining them to make words.
 Syllables are key to reading in Spanish.
 All of the words are supported by images, so kids also acquire vocabulary.
-Kids do not hear the words used in sentences, but that isn’t the focus of the app.
 It is a very effective set of activities for children working to master reading in Spanish.
+The developer also has other Spanish educational apps available.

 I made two apps that available free on the iTunes store.
 They have short videos with complete sentences and focused images that make the language easy to understand.
 There is also an interactive version of the video and games with the key words.
 For native speakers, the syllable games are excellent activities to develop essential skills for reading in Spanish.
 For children learning Spanish as a second language, the app also teaches vocabulary, common sentence structures and pronunciation.
 Find our Spanish kids ipad app with fruit here, and the kids ipad app about Spanish animals and toys here.

-4. Blue Quoll has apps and ibooks of fun “re-invented” versions of familiar fairy tales..
+Blue Quoll has apps and ibooks of fun “re-invented” versions of familiar fairy tales..
 The language is more difficult than the El baul encantado series from Santillana, but the stories are familiar.
 Knowing the traditional fairy tales will help kids with comprehension and language acquisition.
-The stories are listed by their English titles, for example Puss in Boots – The Great Adventure, or Mr. Wolf and the Ginger Cupcakes – Red Riding Hood.
+The stories are listed by their English titles, for example Mr. Wolf and the Ginger Cupcakes – Red Riding Hood.
 Search Blue Quoll in the App Store to see all the apps and iBooks.